wangwenx190/framelesshelper/README.md

 ## Roadmap

+- 2.1
+  - [ ] All: Add cross-platform system menu for both Qt Widgets and Qt Quick.
+Support both light and dark theme.
+Can be triggered by right-clicking on the title bar area or pressing the system menu shortcut (ALT + SPACE).
+  - [ ] All: Add QtWebEngine demo applications for both Qt Widgets and Qt Quick.
+  - [ ] All: Make more settings and options configurable through environment variables and configuration files.
+- Future versions
   - [ ] Windows: Maximize button docking feature introduced in Windows 11
-- [ ] All: Add cross-platform system menu.
-Support both light and dark theme.
-Can be triggered by right-click on the title bar area.
+  - [ ] More feature requests are welcome!

 ## Feedback